modir/laminas-book/docs/operation.md

 which is rather annoying (and actually this is an unneeded work).
 To resolve this problem, the PSR-4 standard was introduced.

+!!! note "What is PSR?"
-> PSR stands for PHP Standards Recommendation.
+    PSR stands for PHP Standards Recommendation.
+These recommendations are maintained by the PHP FIG PHP Frameworks Interoperability Group.

 The [PSR-4 standard](http://www.php-fig.org/psr/psr-4/)
 defines the recommended code structure that an application or library must follow to guarantee autoloader interoperability.
-In two words, the standard says that:
+In short, the standard says that:

 * The class namespaces should be organized in the following way: